phetsims/qa/documentation/accessibility-bugs-and-behaviors.md

   element.
 See https://github.com/phetsims/a11y-research/issues/201.
 * When tabbing beyond an element or group with the "application" role, NVDA may read the accessible name of an unexpected component.
 See https://github.com/phetsims/number-pairs/issues/388
+* NVDA may read the labels of buttons and UI components twice when focus is placed on a section in the Preferences dialog.
+See https://github.com/phetsims/vector-addition/issues/439.

 #### 1.3.1: Firefox Bugs